expo/expo/docs/versions/unversioned/guides/exp-cli.md

   fetch:ios:certs [project-dir]                   Fetch this project's iOS certificates.
 Writes to PROJECT_DIR/PROJECT_NAME_(dist|push).p12 and prints passwords to stdout. fetch:android:keystore [project-dir]            Fetch this project's Android keystore.
 Writes keystore to PROJECT_DIR/PROJECT_NAME.jks and prints passwords to stdout. init|i [options] [project-dir]                  Initializes a directory with an example project.
-Run it without any options and you will be prompted for the name and type. ios [options] [project-dir]                     Opens your app in Expo in an iOS simulator on your computer login|signin [options]                          Login to Expo logout                                          Logout from exp.host
+Run it without any options and you will be prompted for the name and type. install:ios                                     Install the latest version of Expo Client for iOS on the simulator install:android                                 Install the latest version of Expo Client for Android on a connected device or emulator ios [options] [project-dir]                     Opens your app in Expo in an iOS simulator on your computer login|signin [options]                          Login to Expo logout                                          Logout from exp.host